vzhd1701/evernote-backup/README.md

 You can interrupt this process at any point.
 It will continue from where it's left off when you will rerun `evernote-backup sync`.

 **evernote-backup** keeps track of the sync state and downloads only new changes that have been made since the last run.
 So every sync will go pretty fast, but you'll have to wait for a bit on the first run if you have a lot of notes in your account.
+Syncing uses the Evernote Cloud API.

 ### Step 3.
 Exporting `*.enex` files